 || 0% - 10%

-STUDENTS MUST WRITE BOTH MIDTERM AND FINAL EXAMINATIONS TO OBTAIN CREDIT FOR THE COURSE.
-Only approved calculators can be used during examination(s).
+STUDENTS MUST WRITE ALL MIDTERM(S) AND THE FINAL EXAMINATION TO OBTAIN CREDIT FOR THE COURSE.
+Only approved calculators can be used during any test/examination.

 - demonstrate the completion of all steps in the accounting cycle;